Citroen Logo

 Citroen Emblem

-Andre Citroën personally proposed the idea for the logo.
-The key element is in the form of two paired stripes, each of which is connected by a herringbone.
+Andre Citroën personally proposed the logo’s idea.
+The key element is two paired stripes, each connected by a herringbone.
 These are serifs from gears with helical edges, which made it possible to improve the proprietary engines.

-Until 2022, the automotive brand uses a custom design typeface based on the Gotham typeface created by Tobias Frere-Jones.
-The designers only corrected the letters to add originality to them.
+Until 2022, the automotive brand used a custom-design typeface based on the Gotham typeface created by Tobias Frere-Jones.
+The designers only corrected the letters to add originality.

-The official palette consists of several shades of blue and yellow, white, graphite, silver, and red.
+The official palette comprises several shades of blue, yellow, white, graphite, silver, and red.

 Citroen Logo

 From 2022, the Citroen logo will use a new custom font.
-The typeface is partially similar to Uniwars SemiBold by Typodermic Fonts Inc., but there are notable differences.
+The typeface is partially similar to Uniwars SemiBold by Typodermic Fonts Inc., but notable differences exist.
 For example, in the name of a car company, “R” is not solid – it has an open intra-letter space.
 In this version, the wordmark is completely black, as is the emblem, which is an oval with two curved stripes.
 By removing the chrome gray tint, the designers made the symbol clear and legible.